 In the tech world, a lot happens in a week.
-So much news goes on, in fact, that it's almost impossible for mere mortals with real lives to keep track of everything.
-That’s why we’ve compiled a quick and dirty list of the top 10 tech…
+So much news goes on that it's almost impossible for mere mortals with real lives to keep track of it.
+That’s why we’ve compiled a quick and dirty list of the top 10 tech stories from this…

 The 2017 Mercedes-Benz W08 EQ Power+ aims to continue Mercedes' dominance of Formula One.
 It reflects new design rules for 2017, and will be driven by three-time champ Lewis Hamilton and Valtterri Bottas.

 Porsche has introduced a range-topping version of the Panamera powered by a V8-electric hybrid drivetrain.
 The Turbo S E-Hybrid is one of the world's quickest sports sedans, yet it can drive on electricity alone.

 Jaguar Land Rover has launched an "Innovation Incubator" program to harvest ideas from tech startups to use in future infotainment systems.
 Companies will compete "Dragon's Den"-style for JLR's patronage.

 Carlos Ghosn will step down from the position of Nissan CEO effective April 1, but will remain chairman of the Renault-Nissan Alliance, as well as CEO of Renault.
 Ghosn will be succeeded by Hiroto Saikawa.

 Mercedes-Benz will introduce the E-Class Cabriolet next month during the Geneva Auto Show.
 Longer and wider than its predecessor, the model will offer space for four passengers in a luxurious atmosphere.

 As an early beta tester for the self-driving car tech Comma, college student Brevan Jorgenson used the company's software, a 3D printer, and some other tech to turn his Honda Civic into an autonomous car.